 You Can Have Fun In The Sun

 The good news?
-You and your family can have fun in the sun.
 The sun doesn’t have to be your enemy.
 You must help protect yourself and your family.
 Wear your sunscreen, drink water, and take breaks when you start to feel too hot.

 Safe fun in the sun is the way we all must live.
 Let’s all learn together.
-Parents talk to your kids.
+Parents must talk to their kids.
 They are smart and want to be able to help themselves.
-Empower them with information, tools to protect themselves and by being a good role model for safe sun protection practices.
+Empower them with information, and tools to protect themselves and by being a good role model for safe sun protection practices.

-I hope you have become aware of the importance of taking care of yourself and your families skin.
-7 Tips For Safe Fun In The Sun was written to help you be aware.
+I hope you have become aware of the importance of taking care of yourself and your family’s skin.
+The information for 7 Tips For Safe Fun was researched and curated to help you be aware.

 Yes, it is a bit awkward to do.
 Most good habits are somewhat difficult to start with.
 You are doing something different, and it really isn’t that much fun.
 Gathering up all the stuff needed for being out in the sun.